 RTI stands for “Response to Intervention”.
 Response to Intervention (RTI) is a framework used by teachers to help children who are struggling.
-For example, a first grade student is behind his peers in reading.
+For example, a first-grade student is behind his peers in reading.
 The teacher will use his test scores or other strategies to provide targeted interventions to address that deficit.
 What does that mean?
-It means the teacher will determine where the child’s weakness is, and then provide specific strategies and lessons geared to helping that child improve on that skill.
+It means the teacher will determine where the child’s weakness is and then provide specific strategies and lessons, geared to helping that child improve on that skill.
 If the interventions don’t work, the teacher will provide more focused interventions.
 RTI is a 3 tiered process.
-It allows a general education student to get the help they need before falling significantly behind.
-It is designed to be pro-active in helping children to catch up to their peers.
+It allows general education students to get the help they need, before falling significantly behind.
+It is designed to be proactive in helping children to catch up to their peers.
 For more information on RTI, check out this link.

-My teachers have given me great feedback on the boxes.
-They told me that the “motor boxes” are great for independent working time.
-This allows the teacher to pull children in small groups while other children work independently at their desks on the motor and literacy skill in their box.
-From an RTI perspective, a teacher could create multiple boxes so the children can take turns using them, working on different skills.
+My teachers have given me great feedback on the boxes, and they told me that the “motor boxes” are great for independent working time.
+This allows the teacher to pull children in small groups while other children work independently at their desks on the motor and literacy skills in their box.
+From an RTI perspective, a teacher could create multiple boxes, so the children can take turns using them, working on different skills.
 I found it very helpful to create a “star chart”.
-I numbered each box.
-Then I put the children’s names and the box number on the chart.
-After a child finished the task in the box, they were excited to go over to the chart, find their name and put a star in the column of the number box they did.
+I numbered each box, and then I put the children’s names and the box numbers on the chart.
+After a child finished the task in the box, they were excited to go over to the chart, find their name, and put a star in the column of the number box they did.
 This also eliminated a different problem.
-Kids were avoiding the “difficult” boxes!
+Originally, kids were avoiding the “difficult” boxes!
 Now we had a way to ensure that each child worked on all the different skills we planned.

-The first thing I did was to ask my teachers for a list of the skills they wanted to work on as well as the sight words they would be teaching this year.
-Then I used the information to create each box to be a little different.
-As I said, the children were all at different levels, so I had to make the boxes hard enough to be challenge, but easy enough to succeed: “The just right challenge”.
+The first thing I did was to ask my teachers for a list of the skills they wanted to work on, as well as the sight words they would be teaching this year.
+Then, I used the information to create each box to be a little different.
+As I said, the children were all at different levels, so I had to make the boxes hard enough to be challenging, but easy enough to succeed: “The just-right challenge”.

 As we all know, school materials can be expensive!
 I recycled a lot of things and then used Dollar Store materials to supplement where I needed to.
 Here were some of the activities that I came up with.